barawn/pueo-daq/README.md

 TURFIOs and set ``tio[i].dalign[j].enable=1`` for all of the SURFs you want enabled (on TURFIO#i in slot j obviously).

-if you don't do the surfStartup you'll still get data it'll just be all ramps from the TURFIOs ONE of the TURFIOs has to be unmasked in dev.event.mask because right now the TURF uses that to generate fake headers because I don't have a real turf header generator for any TURFIO that's masked off, the data that's output there is just garbage - it's literally random reads from the DDR memory so don't expect it to be zero
+If you don't do the surfStartup you'll still get data it'll just be all ramps from the TURFIOs

+For any TURFIO that's masked off, the data that's output there is just garbage - it's literally random reads from the DDR memory so don't expect it to be zero

 It might be fussy, watch data coming in with ``dev.event.statistics()``.
 Reboot and try again as necessary, sigh.